gabesan21/HyprGrid/README.md

 - Run `hyprctl monitors` to see your monitor names and resolutions
 - Update your `hg_config.conf` with the correct values
 - Ensure monitor names match exactly

+## Optional: Advanced Keyboard Configuration

+For users who want to take their keyboard-driven workflow to the next level, we provide an optional **Kanata** configuration that enables:

+- **Home Row Mods** - Use ASDF/JKL; as modifiers (Alt/Shift/Ctrl/Super) when held, normal letters when tapped
+- **Multi-Layer Support** - QMK-style layers for navigation, symbols, numbers, etc.
+- **Portuguese Accents** - Double-tap vowels for á, é, í, ó, ú, ç without switching layouts

+This is completely optional and independent from HyprGrid itself.
+See **[kanata/README.md](kanata/README.md)** for full documentation and setup instructions.

 ## Contributing